lakshyadn/Movie-Wallpaper-Generator/README.md

-🎬 Letterboxd Wallpaper Generator
+#🎬 Letterboxd Wallpaper Generator

-Automatically creates a cinematic wallpaper from your latest logged films on Letterboxd.
+Automatically create a cinematic wallpaper collage from the latest films you log on Letterboxd.

+This script fetches your recent watches, downloads poster images, and builds a high-quality brick-style staggered wallpaper perfect for desktop backgrounds.

-✨ Features
+##✨ Features

 ✔ Fetches latest watched films
 ✔ Downloads high-quality posters